-As your business confronts the COVID-19 pandemic, it’s also crucial to continue taking proactive safety measures to keep your construction workers safe.
-The summer is a high time for the Colorado construction industry, and June and July are also the months when construction workers are getting hurt most often.
+The summer is a high time for the Colorado construction industry.
+June and July are also when construction workers are getting hurt most often.

 Why do more accidents occur on these days than others?

-Several factors may be involved, including higher temperatures that contribute to heat stress that can lead to poor decision-making, a rise in time performing higher-risk outdoor activities and labor shortages related to vacations.
+Several factors may be involved, including higher temperatures.
+Summer weather contributes to heat stress, which can lead to poor decision-making and an increase in the time it takes to complete higher-risk outdoor work.
+Skilled labor shortages in general and those related to vacations and the employment environment can also be factors.

 The seasonal surge in the construction workforce also means greater numbers of new and inexperienced workers, who account for a disproportionately high number of injuries, our data shows.